Stopping Volume in VSA: Meaning, Context and Confirmation

 When the Stopping-Volume Read Strengthens or Fails

-Invalidation is just as important.
-If the market continues lower with wide spread, closes near the lows, or shows lack of demand after a weak rally attempt, the stopping-volume reading loses value.
-A failed reading does not mean the original observation was useless.
-It means the market did not confirm absorption.
+The reading fails when the market continues lower with wide spread, closes near the lows, or shows lack of demand after a weak rally attempt.
+In that case, the high-volume area did not absorb enough pressure to change the structure.

 This keeps the concept inside its proper role.
-Stopping volume helps describe a possible change in pressure.
+Stopping volume helps describe a possible interruption in pressure.
 It does not provide entry, exit, target, or stop-loss instructions.

 FAQ